simonmichael/hledger/hledger/hledger.m4.md

   or fold the fee into cash, or omit the gain posting and let hledger infer it.
 - When you write a gain posting on a type:G or type:U account, you must write its amount; amountless stubs aren't supported.
+- Inferred gain posting amounts are rounded to the entry's local precision the gain commodity (or if the local precision is zero, and gain is a non-integer, to 2 decimal places).
+And gain checking is performed at the same precision, so that smaller disagreements between recorded and calculated gain is tolerated.

 **TLDR:** use style 1 for brevity, or style 3 for best error checking while still being concise.